Top of the page

 Knowing who has COVID-19 is also important for public health experts who track the virus.
 It can help them learn more about how the virus spreads and how to stop it from spreading.

-The test is most often done on a sample from the back of your nose (nasopharyngeal) or throat.
-A sample is usually collected by putting a swab into the back of your nose.
+The test is most often done on a sample from your nose (nasopharyngeal) or throat.
+One way a sample is collected is by putting a long swab into the back of your nose.
 If you agree to have an antigen or ID NOW test, you will have 2 samples collected.
 The first is used for antigen or ID NOW testing.
 The second is sent to the lab to confirm a negative result with PCR testing or, if the antigen test is positive, test for COVID-19 variants.

 While you wait for your COVID-19 test results, stay in your home, and stay away from others.
 This is called isolation or quarantine.
 Do this even if you don't feel sick or have any symptoms.
 Don't leave unless you need medical care.
 If you can, try to stay in a separate room.
 This might help you avoid infecting family members or other people you live with.